DIY Upcycled Tote Bag with Vintage Transfer

 can of Dixie Belle Terra Tuff clay paint sealer

 Now let’s attach the lining that we made.
 The wrong side of the lining will go next to the right side of the existing tote bag lining.
-I placed the new lining inside the bag and held it in place with clothespins.
+I placed the new lining inside and along the top of the bag and held it in place with clothespins.
 I used E6000 glue around the top edge of the bag to secure the lining of the bag.

 You might be wondering why I didn’t use my sewing machine to stitch the new lining into the bag.
 The thrift store tote bag is pretty sturdy and the fabric is thick.